Home

 Frequently Asked Questions

-Are Pointers good family dogs?
+Are Pointers high-energy dogs?

-Are Pointers easy to train?
+Are Pointers prone to health issues?